Great Shuttlesfield Down

 Great Shuttlesfield Down is a 21.8 ha biological Site of Special Scientific Interest north of Folkestone in Kent.

 This unimproved grassland is dominated by Sheep's fescue, upright brome and tor-grass, and it is grazed by sheep and cattle.
-Notable invertebrates are the rare adonis blue butterfly and two solitary wasps, crossocerus cetratus and crossocerus styrius.
+Notable invertebrates are the rare adonis blue butterfly and two solitary wasps, Crossocerus cetratus and Crossocerus styrius.

 The site is private land but a public footpath from Lyminge crosses the northern end.
+All land within Great Shuttlesfield Down SSSI is owned by the Ministry of Defence.